Skip To Main Content

 Visit our Running Start page here.

-Running Start Course Requests for 2023-24
+Running Start Course Requests

 • If you are new to Running Start, register for all six of your classes at MTHS and once you complete the enrollment process with the college and meet with your counselor, the classes can be dropped.